codefellows/seattle-iOS-401d8/01-intro-swift-3/class-4/README.md

 # Week 1 - Class 4
 ## Homework
 * Using Playgrounds…
-  * Declare Enum.
+  * Declare an Enum.
 Your enum should have at least 5 cases and should use Associated Values for 3 of the 5 cases using the following types:
     * String
     * (Int, Int)
     * ()->()